C0ZEN/Cogeo/README.md

 **Cogeo progression :**

 We almost achieve the first release version (~95% of our specifications).
-We have a complete Back-Office for the user, the groups and the channels (management is complete).
+We have a complete Back-Office for the user, the groups and the channels.
-We are working on the chat last features (async messages and video chat still missing).
+The only last feature not complete is the video call (hard to test).
-We started the creation of Robots (IA).
+We started the creation of Robots (IA) but there are not limit to all the improvements possibilities.

 **API progression :**